-Donate Today! (via GlobalGiving)
+Donate to the Ukraine Project (via GlobalGiving)

 Even though we are well into the 21st century, our digital science education resources resemble 19th century teaching approaches (lectures, quizzes, readings, discussions) deployed with 20th century tools.
 We can do so much more with modeling, simulators, and virtual field sites.
 But just because we can, doesn’t mean we should.
 Without good observations of the teaching environment and curricular design based on these observations, teams can end up designing expensive materials that aren’t useful in many contexts.
 What we need is smart digital science teaching.